oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 image: blog/k8s-to-the-cloud-aws/social.jpg
 ---

 Since 2013 when it was released to the public, Docker has become an industry-standard tool for development teams to package applications into small executable containers.
-A year later, Kubernetes was released by Google to manage large amounts of containers, and provide features for High Availability (HA) and auto-scaling.
+A year later, Kubernetes was released by Google to manage large amounts of containers, and provide features for high availability (HA) and auto-scaling.

 While Kubernetes adds many benefits to your container management, you might find the process of setting up Kubernetes within your on-premise infrastructure quite challenging, especially on the first try.
 To overcome this challenge, managed Kubernetes is offered as a service by several cloud service providers.